5 places to visit in Florida

 Together with the Disney World, Miami is the most famous part of Florida and I finally had a chance to visit it over there back in October 2014 in between my trips to Mexico, Muay Thai in Bangkok and Aruba island.
 I was lucky to be able to enter USA easily just with ESTA application visa program online.

 ESTA is the Elecronic System for Travel Authorization which is a simple requirement to receive travel visa to the United States for citizens of participating countries that meet the qualifications of the Visa Waiver Program.
 Travelers just enter their personal information (and passport, address, email, phone number) into the online ESTA form and pay for it.
 Then all you need to do is to just print the ESTA document and bring it with you when enetering the US.
 ESTA is valid for 2 years if you use it with the same passport.
-Check out the passport requirements here.
+Check out the passport requirements first.

 I only spent 3 days in Miami and it was definitely not enough to see much of it.
 But well, better than nothing.